GoogleCloudPlatform/python-docs-samples/dataflow/gemma-flex-template/README.md

 This section provides details about the custom model handler and the formatting `DoFn` used in this example.

 ### Custom model handler
-This notebook defines a custom model handler that loads the model.
+This example defines a custom model handler that loads the model.
 The model handler constructs a configuration object and loads the model's checkpoint from the local filesystem.
 Because this approach differs from the PyTorch model loading process followed in the Beam PyTorch model handler, a custom implementation is necessary.

 To customize the behavior of the handler, implement the following methods: `load_model`, `validate_inference_args`, and `share_model_across_processes`.